brickbazooka9/Entrepreneur_CW1/README.md

    We will hire a legal advisor to provide guidance on legal changes and regulatory developments in the UK.
 At the same time, we will stay informed of early signs of regulatory shifts.

 2. Ensuring Fairness and Transparency:
-    According to Morgan Lewis[[4]](https://www.morganlewis.com/pubs/2025/02/ai-and-algorithmic-pricing-2025-antitrust-outlook-and-compliance-considerations), ensuring transparency in the logic behind price calculation is a key requirement for regulatory compliance.
+    According to Morgan Lewis[ ^58], ensuring transparency in the logic behind price calculation is a key requirement for regulatory compliance.
 Therefore, we will educate employees on AI pricing logic, ensuring that it remains explainable.
 Additionally, by disclosing this process to regulators and users, we aim to enhance transparency and reduce distrust in the service.
    At the same time, we will conduct evaluations by independent auditing agencies multiple times a year to verify the fairness of pricing.

 #### Contingency Plan for Regulatory Changes